HMNZS CANTERBURY - L421

 The badge is surmounted by the Admiralty Crown and surrounded by a right hand laid rope with two New Zealand silver fern leaves at the base.

-CANTERBURY was named by Launch Lady, The Right Honourable Helen Clark and is affiliated to the Lyttelton (Canterbury) region.
+CANTERBURY was named by the Ship Sponsor, The Right Honourable Helen Clark and is affiliated to the Lyttelton (Canterbury) region.

 Ships and aircrafts are complex pieces of kit, packed with hard-working sailors - all of whom need some time alongside once in a while.